AstarNetwork/builders-program/README.md

 ### Who is in the Builders Program Committee?

-The Builders Program currently consists of 8 members, 4 from the Plasm team and 4 ambassadors from our community.
+The Builders Program currently consists of 8 members, 4 from the Astar team and 4 ambassadors from our community.
 These 8 individuals will pull together their unique skillset and experiences to perform a comprehensive evaluation of your application.
 Note that if a consensus cannot be reached, the default behaviour is to reject the application.

 ### What makes a good application?